 At Paige Prather Smiles, we offer a wide range of dental care solutions for patients at all ages and stages of dental development.
 Now, that includes orofacial myology therapy.
 These treatments are often referred to simply as “tongue thrust” therapies, but orofacial myology services include so much more than simply helping kids and adults learn to reposition the tongue.
 For many patients, orofacial myology therapy can mean the difference between a lifetime of struggles with oral and whole body health issues and the opportunity to effortlessly speak, chew, and smile with confidence.
-If you want to learn more about orofacial myology therapy or any of our other oral health services, call Paige Prather Smiles to schedule a treatment consultation in our family-friendly Franklin dentistry office today.
+If you want to learn more about orofacial myology therapy or any of our other oral health services, call Paige Prather Smiles to schedule a consultation in our family-friendly dental office to discuss orofacial myology therapy in Franklin, TN.

 Orofacial myology therapy, typically referred to simply as OMT, is treatment geared toward teaching the oral and facial structures to rest in the proper position to avoid muscle and joint strain, dental damage, breathing issues, and other conditions.
 Proper rest posture is described as a closed mouth, tongue resting on the palate (top of the mouth), slightly separated molars (back teeth), and nasal breathing.
 Any deviation from this ideal rest posture can lead to health concerns.
 For instance, a patient who clenches teeth together all day long rather than allowing them to remain apart may struggle with temporomandibular joint (TMJ) dysfunction due to excessive strain placed on these joints that connect the jaw to the skull bone.
 Patients whose tongues rest forward against the teeth or between them can exacerbate orthodontic alignment concerns like over, under, and crossbite.
 In the past, medical and dental professionals have focused treatment on just tackling one symptom at a time, but when the underlying cause isn’t addressed, patients are much more likely to relapse and experience further concerns.
 That’s where OMT comes in.
 These therapies address the underlying causes of the concern and help patients learn to keep proper resting position.
 A number of different oral health and developmental concerns may lead to a need for OMT, including: